 Alaska pollock is a versatile whitefish commonly used in surimi and Fish-O-filet sandwiches.

 The fish can be poached, baked, broiled, grilled, or used for fish chowders and stews.

 In the Korean peninsula, Alaska pollock is known as myeong tae (명태) and is considered the national fish of Korea.

 Bugeo (북어-dried Alaska pollock) is a popular culinary ingredient in Korean, Japanese, and Russian cuisine.

 The mean mercury concentration in Alaska pollock is 0.031 ppm.
-Accordingly, the U.S FDA final guidelines on how much fish expectant as well as breastfeeding mothers can eat, along with lists of specific options that are safe or should be avoided, places it in "the best choice" category.
-By this yardstick, they can consume 2-3 serving (8-12 ounces) of this fish per week.
+Accordingly, the U.S. FDA's final guidelines on how much fish expectant as well as breastfeeding mothers can eat, along with lists of specific options that are safe or should be avoided, place it in "the best choice" category.
+By this yardstick, they can consume 2-3 servings (8-12 ounces) of this fish per week.
 (Medical disclaimer).

 Further reading (Links opens in new window):

 Omega-3 Fatty Acids: An Essential Contribution.